chrispader/EyeMind/README.txt

 		General notes:
 				1. you can alawys start a new data collection session using ctrl+r (refresh).
 Remember that when you refresh all the non-saved data is deleted.
+				2. the model elements should have meaningful names

 	D.3.
 Anaylsis